RishabhS66/Inference-Acceleration-of-Stable-Diffusion/README.md

 ```bash
 python main.py
 ```
 By default, the pruning experiments prune the model unstructurally.
-You can provide the argument to `run_pruning_exp()` as `True` in `main.py` file to run the experiments for pruning the model structurally
+You can provide the argument to `run_pruning_exp()` as `True` in `main.py` file to run the experiments for pruning the model structurally.
+You can also run profiling experiments for pruning via the `main.py` script.

 To run the combination of pruning and quantization experiments, execute the command below:
 ```bash